 “Alessia has quickly become part of our family and our kids have enjoyed spending time with her.
 She is safety conscious, always happy to help, a great cook and most importantly, fun!” ~ Host family in Maryland about their Italian au pair

-Here are 5 (of the many!) reasons to host an Italian au pair:
+Here are just a few (of the many!) reasons to host an Italian au pair:

-From pasta e fagioli to tiramisù and all the delicious courses in between, Italy is known for its amazing cuisine.
+From pasta e fagioli to tiramisu and all the delicious courses in between, Italy is known for its amazing cuisine.
 Your kids will love practicing their kitchen skills and trying new recipes with their Italian au pair!
+Together, they can knead dough and joyfully blend flavors, experiencing firsthand the magic that unfolds when passion meets gastronomy.
+These culinary endeavors will not only nourish their palates but also cultivate a deeper appreciation for the rich cultural heritage behind every Italian dish.

 Interested in learning more about hosting an Italian au pair?